 Don't assume it will never happen to you.
 Assume it will, and establish a recovery plan to handle the catastrophe so that the worst thing you lose is a little face while keeping your job, customer base or organization intact.

-About the author James Michael Stewart is a partner and researcher for Itinfopros, a technology-focused writing and training organization.
+James Michael Stewart is a partner and researcher for Itinfopros, a technology-focused writing and training organization.

 For more information, visit these resources:

 - Ask the Expert: Protecting a Web server from external attack

 - Web Security Tip: The importance of backups for Web security